panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 ```
 [Open the demo.](https://codesandbox.io/s/v-model-input-1l5ybw?file=/src/App.vue)

 Open the demo.
 Initially the input field has the value `'Unknown'`.
-When you type something into the input field, you can see that both the value of the input field and also the text on the screen are updated.
+Type something into the input field: and both the input field value and the text on the screen are updated.

-In simple words, that's the *two-way data binding* in Vue.
-The design of `v-model` in Vue is simple and elegant.
+That's the *two-way data binding* in Vue.

+OK.
+But why exactly is it two-ways?

+The first way, or direction, of data flow happens during the initilization.
+The input value uses `'Unknown'` initial value from the `value` ref.

+The second way, or direction, of data flow happens when you type into the input field.
+The input field updates `value` ref according what user types.

-## 2. v-model vs v-bind
+## 3. v-model vs v-bind

-## 3. v-model modifiers

-## 4. v-model for components
+## 4. v-model and reactive

-### 4.1 Multiple v-model

-## 5. Testing v-model
+## 5. v-model and computed

+## 6. v-model modifiers

-## 6. Conclusion
+## 7. Conclusion